harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 ### Students can submit code to the problem

-Now students can submit their code to the practicing problem.
-The practicing problem is evaluated lazy, meaning that if the submission fails on a sample, then all remaining samples are not executed anymore.
+Now students can submit their code to the **practicing problem**.
+The practicing problem is **judged lazy**, meaning that if the submission fails on a sample, then all remaining samples are not executed anymore.
 The idea is that the team first has to solve that sample first, before executing the remaining samples.
 The lazy evaluation also makes the load less on the juding server.

 A team can also download the samples of the practicing problem, and evaluate all the samples locally on their solution without using DOMjudge.

-If the team has a final solution they can submit it to the grading problem for grading.
-The grading problem is judged none-lazy, because all secret samples must be evaluated for the grading.
+If the team has a final solution they can submit it to the **grading problem** for grading.
+The grading problem is **judged none-lazy**, because all secret samples must be evaluated for the grading.

 A team should only submit once per grading problem, however if something went wrong, they are allowed to submit again.
 For grading the latest submission is used.